susina/param-resolver/README.md

 jeans property now contains the string '20%'.

+> [!Note]
-> _Note_: Both keys and values of your array can contain parameters.
+> Both keys and values of your array can contain parameters.

 ### Special parameters: environment variables